 Pet bird nutrition has evolved over the last half century.

 Once upon a time bird owners were told all they needed to feed their pets were fortified seed diets.
 When my avian veterinarian 30 years ago suggested I add legumes and fresh veggies to the all seed diet I fed my birds, I assumed I was offering my flock the best diet imaginable.

 Nowadays, much more is known about the specific nutritional requirements of domesticated birds.

 Whether your bird is a psittacine such as a budgie parakeet, cockatiel, or a macaw, or a passerine like a finch or canary, you can dramatically influence the health and behavior of your feathered companion by feeding a balanced, nutritious diet.

-Today, your avian veterinarian is likely to recommend you replace your bird’s seed-based diet with a much more nutritious pelleted-based diet -- preferably organic, dye and chemical free.
+Today, your avian veterinarian is likely to recommend you replace your bird’s seed-based diet with a much more nutritious pelleted-based diet -- preferably organic, and free of toxic chemicals and dye.

 These diets come in the form of pellets, crumbles or nuggets.
 You can find them easily at pet stores, vet offices, and online.
 The formulations differ depending on what type of bird you have, so you’ll want to choose a blend suitable for your pet.